GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

    1. The user navigates to the online service and is prompted for the FIDO authenticator.
    2. The online service sends a challenge-response request.
 The user selects the FIDO option used to register with the service.
 They unlock the FIDO authenticator following the method used for enrollment.
    3. The device selects the appropriate user account identifier and key to sign a challenge-response request to the online service.
-   4. The device sends the signed challenge
+   4. The device sends the signed challenge back to the online service which verifies the signature with the user's stored public key.

-A FIDO authenticator comes in two main forms.
+A FIDO authenticator comes in three main types.
 1. Platform authenticator - A TPM chip built into devices.
 Some examples include Apple Face ID and Windows Hello for Business.
 2. Roaming authenticator - A USB-A or C-based security key that can be used across devices as well as wirelessly over NFC and BT.
-Some examples include Yubico Yubikey, Identiv UTrust, RSA DS-100, and others.
+Some examples include Yubico's Yubikey, Identiv's UTrust, RSA's DS-100, and others.
+3. Passkeys - Passkeys are a recent addition to the FIDO2 ecosystem.
+For now, passkeys are similar to a platform authenticator, but the keys are exportable and sharable between devices and people.
+While not desirable in the a workforce identity context, passkeys may be valuable tools for agencies in certain low-assurance situations and other use cases to replace passwords.
+For more information on passkeys, see this [FIDO Alliance white paper](https://fidoalliance.org/passkeys/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} and [Auth0 blog post](https://auth0.com/blog/our-take-on-passkeys/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.

 Since FIDO leverages public key cryptography and is hardware-based it is categorized as either a **single-factor or multi-factor cryptographic device** authenticator type.